Belousov-Daniil/assert-and-test/README.md

 class AssertionPipeline
 ```

-`Assertions` - is a test statements, which can test logic within itself, and `AssertionPipeline `- a big handler, for assertions.
+`Assertion` - is a test statements, which can just assums, are provided assertion works as expected or return a proper value, etc. `AssertionPipeline` - your handler for create automated, and even looped testing, which provides you a controller on every potentially useful event.

+With `AssertionPipeline` your testing flow becomes controlled with and within events.
+Why this library event exists and why is that in such way?
+Each test is thought as just part/shard of a testing processs, now you don't mind about tests as a separate modules, now you look at them at globally like the proccess of testing.

 ### How it works?